Click above for larger graphic • Original image • Index of Scripture Graphics and posts by Scripture reference

 Receive Sola's Lessons in the Lutheran Confessions by email.
 Write email@example.com with "Subscribe" as your subject.
 To unsubscribe, send an email to the same address with "Unsubscribe" as your subject.

-If you are a pastor or Council member, you know it is close to budget preparation time for 2017.
-Please consider adding Sola Publishing to your benevolence.
+Please consider adding Sola Publishing to your chucrh's benevolence.
 You may also securely donate as an individual by clicking the red donate button above.